vk2gpz/PluginCore/README.txt

 * SimpleClans (2.3.4)
 * Towny (0.81)

-This version now use Maven as the project management system.
+This version now uses Maven as the project management system.
 In order to use PluginCore for other package like Lockette, do

 mvn clean package install